21. Selected Church Policies and Guidelines

-The only authorized research agency of the Church is the Research Information Division of the Correlation Department.
-Representatives of this department use questionnaires and interviews to obtain information on issues of concern to General Authorities.
+The only authorized research agency of the Church is the Correlation Research Division of the Correlation Department.
+Representatives of this division use questionnaires and interviews to obtain information on issues of concern to General Authorities.
 When Church-authorized researchers contact members, they provide the Church’s toll-free number and a contact name at headquarters.
 In addition, they always allow the respondent the option of not answering any or all of the questions on a survey.

 Church meetings may not be used for collecting information by unauthorized persons or agencies.
 Nor should the names of Church members be made available to such persons or agencies.
-If local leaders want to verify the authorization of questionnaires or interviews, they should contact the Research Information Division (1-801-240-2727 or 1-800-453-3860, extension 2-2727).
+If local leaders want to verify the authorization of questionnaires or interviews, they should contact the Correlation Research Division (1-801-240-2727 or 1-800-453-3860, extension 2-2727).

 Local leaders should not accept the claims of sales agents that the Church or a Church leader has authorized them to call on local leaders or members to sell their products.